zvpham/ELite-Qualifier/readme.md

  - can only do one word at a time
  - does not understand grammer
  - won't always choose an intended word

+## Background
+ This is one of the options for an elite qualifier project